-Guidance: The inspection frequency requirements stated in this paragraph consider both the passage of time and the accumulated tonnage since the last inspection.
+The inspection frequency requirements stated in this paragraph consider both the passage of time and the accumulated tonnage since the last inspection.
 Several methods are employed by railroads to estimate tonnage, but they are only estimates and cannot be considered as precisely accurate.
-In addition, scheduling of rail detection cars is influenced by many factors such as the availability of equipment if the service is contracted, equipment failures or various other scheduling problems, which may arise.
+In addition, scheduling of rail detection cars is influenced by many factors such as the availability of equipment if the service is contracted, equipment failures, or various other scheduling problems that may arise.

-For Class 3 track, over which only freight operations are conducted, the date of the most recent inspection will define the beginning of a new inspection cycle, and before the expiration of time or tonnage limits, whichever is longer, an inspection for internal rail defects must be conducted.
-For Classes 4 and 5 track, and Class 3 track over which passenger trains operate, the date of the most recent inspection will define the beginning of a new inspection cycle, and before the expiration of time or tonnage limits, whichever is shorter, and class 3 track over which passenger trains operate, the date of the most recent inspection will define the beginning of a new inspection cycle, and before the expiration of time or tonnage limits, whichever is shorter, an inspection for internal rail defects must be conducted.
+For Class 3 track, over which only non-hazmat freight operations are conducted, the date of the most recent inspection will define the beginning of a new inspection cycle, and before the expiration of time or tonnage limits, whichever is longer, an inspection for internal rail defects must be conducted.
+For Classes 4 and 5 track, and Class 3 track over which passenger trains or hazmat trains operate, the date of the most recent inspection will define the beginning of a new inspection cycle, and before the expiration of time or tonnage limits, whichever is shorter, an inspection cycle, and before the expiration of time or tonnage limits, whichever is shorter, an inspection for internal rail defects must be conducted.

-Language in § 213.237(a) refers to § 213.233 (Track inspection) indicating that many rail, defects, as well as conditions caused by wear or damage, cannot be visually discovered.
+Language in § 213.237(a) refers to § 213.233 (Track inspections) indicating that many rail defects, as well as conditions caused by wear or damage, cannot be visually discovered.
 These require an internal search by a detector car or other specialized detection equipment.

-Some railroads have elected to perform more internal rail inspections than required under the TSS, with intervals between tests typically ranging from 20 to 30 million gross tons or between 20 and 30 days.
+Some railroads elected to perform more internal rail inspections than required under the TSS, with intervals between tests typically ranging from 20 to 30 million gross tons or between 20 and 30 days.
 These typical intervals define a good baseline for generally accepted maintenance practices, and the industry's rail quality managers consider these limits as points of departure for adjustment of test schedules to account for the effects of specific track characteristics, maintenance, traffic, and weather.